Credit History vs. Credit Score: What Are The Differences?

 Listed below are the tips when building up a credit score.

 • Make all payments on time.
 Paying creditors on time is necessary for showing financial responsibility and trustworthiness.
 It helps maintain a good credit score, as late payments are reported to credit companies and negatively affect their rating.
-Consistently paying creditors on time allows businesses to maintain a healthy cash flow, having enough funds available to cover upcoming costs and expenses.
+Consistently paying creditors on time allows businesses to maintain a healthy cash flow, with enough funds to cover upcoming costs and expenses.
+By paying your bills on time, you demonstrate your reliability to lenders and credit companies.

 • Reduce debt levels.
 Reducing debt levels is necessary because debt drags on profits and the overall financial health of an individual.
-High levels of debt increase risk and limit access to financing.
+High levels of debt increase risk and limit access to financing, including affordable credit limit offers from financial institutions.

 Creditworthiness must remain high and be made attractive for loan applications or job opportunities through these simple steps.
 FICO Score, the most commonly used assessment, looks at additional factors such as types of accounts held and recent inquiries into a consumer’s report, which signal potential new borrowing activity.
 Individuals must understand their FICO Scores to take proactive measures, if necessary, to improve their standing with creditors.